xregistry/spec/core/spec.md

 - Constraints:
   - REQUIRED in responses, MAY be present in requests
   - REQUIRED in document view
-  - If present in a response, it MUST include all nested Registry Collection types of the owning Group
+  - If present in a response, it MUST include all nested Resource Collection types of the owning Group

 #### Retrieving a Group Collection